Recognizing Suicidal Behavior

 People who receive support from caring friends and family, and who have access to mental health services are less likely to act on their suicidal impulses than are those who are isolated from sources of care and support.
 If someone you know is exhibiting warning signs for suicide, don’t be afraid to ask if he or she is depressed or thinking about suicide.
 In some cases, the person just needs to know that someone cares and is looking for the chance to talk about his or her feelings.
 You can then encourage the person to seek professional help.

-What should I do if someone I know is talking about committing suicide?
+What should I do if someone I know is talking about suicide?

-If someone you know is threatening suicide, take the threat seriously.
+If someone you know is talking about suicide, take them seriously.

 - Do not leave the person alone.
 If possible, ask for help from friends or other family members.